anusha-murali/anusha-murali.github.io/graph.md

 ## 4. Bellman-Ford Algorithm

 Bellman-Ford algorithm is useful when the graph has negative edge weights (of course, negative cycles are still not allowed).
+It has the following applications:
+1. Single source shortest path: Finding the shortest path to every node from a given source node
+2. Detecting cycles

 **[Bellman-Ford Algorithm](./bellman-ford.md)**